-Yoga Sutras by Indian sage, Patanjali, are a collection of 196 aphorisms contained in four chapters, which outline techniques for attaining congruity of mind, body, senses, thought and action.
+One of the many benefits of yoga, in general, is the seemingly endless varieties this practice offers us.
+While this pandemic continues on, the need for at home exercise and mindfulness practices are at an all-time high.
+Yoga Sutras by Indian sage, Patanjali, are a collection of 196 aphorisms contained in four chapters, which outline techniques for attaining congruity of mind, body, senses, thought, and action.
 The Eight Limbs of Patanjali Yoga are derived from Sadhana Pada, one of the four chapters of the Patanjali Sutras.
-Get to know the eight limbs or Ashtanga in Sanskrit, and learn how they can provide a roadmap to your wellness:
+Get to know the eight limbs or Ashtanga in Sanskrit, and learn how they can provide a roadmap to your wellness during these unprecedented times:

 Yama signifies restraint towards the world, practiced through your relationships and conduct with others and the environment.
 Patanjali recommends the following ethics for harmony with the world around you: